bigdatateaching/setting-up/README.md

 ```
 * Open a text editor (Notepad on Windows or Textpad on Mac, **NOT MICROSOFT WORD**) and select the output of your terminal from the `ssh-rsa` beginning all the way to the end, and paste it in your text editor as-is.
 We will use this in the next step.
 You can also just leave it here and copy/paste from your terminal screen.

-_For Babun Users Only_
+# AWS Setup

-When you created the ssh keypair last week, the permissions of your private key were created incorrectly.
-This does not happen on Mac/Linux. **This is an important step otherwise your ssh authentication will not work.**
+You will be using an AWS account created through the AWS Educate Program.
+To logon to the AWS Console, you must logon to AWS Educate first, go to your AWS Classroom, and then click on AWS Console.

-* Type `chmod 400 id_rsa` to change the permissions of the private key
+## Select N. Virginia as the Region

-* Type `ls -la` and you should see that the permissions of your private key file look like `-r--------`.
+The first time you logon to your AWS console, **make sure that the region selected is _N.
+Virgina_.
+You can see the region on the top right, next to _Support_.
+If any other value other than _N.
+Virginia_ is selected, please select _N.
+Virgina_.
+You only need to do this one time.

 ## Upload your Public key to AWS

-* Log on to your [AWS Console](https://console.aws.amazon.com/) if you are not already logged in
+* Logon to your AWS Console if you are not already logged in
 * Go to the EC2 Dashboard.
 You can get here by clicking on **Services** in the top left and choosing **EC2** under the **Compute** heading
 * Click on **Key Pairs** on the left hand side of the EC2 console.
 If you don't see it, scroll down the left side panel until you see the **NETWORK & SECURITY** heading, and you will see the following: